 Learning Opportunities Thumbnail.
 Image is of four diverse, smiling men and women.
 Caption is Learning Opportunities with white print on purple.

-AF Saskatoon worked with U of S Law students to develop a presentation & brochure focusing on Saskatchewan driving laws, driving eligibility, guidelines for medical practitioner reporting, and SGI requirements.
+Age-Friendly Saskatoon worked with University of Saskatchewan Law students to develop a presentation & brochure focusing on Saskatchewan driving laws, driving eligibility, guidelines for medical practitioner reporting, and SGI requirements.
 Click here for contact details.

 Thumbnail image of older woman shovelling sidewalk at her home.
 Caption is Snow Removal.